CainanD/RefAV/README.md

 :3rd_place_medal: 3rd Place: $2,000

 To be eligible for prizes, teams must submit a technical report, open source their code, and provide instructions on how to reproduce their results.
+Teams must also beat our best performing official baseline and make their submission visible by the end of the competition to be eligible for prizes.

 The scenario mining test split and EvalAI leaderboard will both open on May 7th, 2025.
 The scenario mining train and val split are available for download now.
 You may test your method using the available val leaderboard.
 The val split results are not factored into the competition.